m1ckw/Design_Pattterns/README.md

 	23. Visitor: This lets you define a new operation without changing the classes of the elements on which it operates.

 ## Resources
-Design Patterns - [Elements of Reusable Object-Oriented Software by "Gang of Four" (GoF)](https://en.wikipedia.org/wiki/Design_Patterns), which included Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
+1. Design Patterns - [Elements of Reusable Object-Oriented Software by "Gang of Four" (GoF)](https://en.wikipedia.org/wiki/Design_Patterns), which included Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.

+2. Code with Mosh - [Design Patterns](https://codewithmosh.com/p/design-patterns-part1) Part 1 of a three part series on mastering design patterns.